wangjinyang/ionic-angular-cookies/README.md

 ### story
 search internet,many people include me  get answer that ionic don't support cookies authentication,we must use request header instead of cookies.

-for my experience,the difficult work is that i can't catch cookie log,so i dont know is't been set in the webview,i write this article show how do i catch cookies log and the server config.I write start-up a server by Express,and build hybrid app by ionic1,the problem is between webview depend on IOS and Android and the way how server set cookies ,I have tested on ios(simulator and  device) and and android(just device) ,both are work very well.
+for my experience,the difficult work is that i can't catch cookie log,so i dont know is't been set in the webview,i write this article show how do i catch cookies log and the what server done.I write javascript code to start-up a server by Express,and build hybrid app by ionic1,the problem is only between webview depend on IOS and Android and the way how server set cookies(no business with ionic app version) ,I have tested on ios(simulator and  device) and and android(just device) ,both are work very well.

 at last,we set up a gateway to set cookies by Nginx,it work good too.